-- 9.8 When the FCA has concerns about the fitness and propriety of an approved person, it may consider whether it should prohibit that person from performing functions in relation to regulated activities, withdraw its approval, or both.
-In deciding whether to withdraw its approval and/or make a prohibition order, the FCA will consider in each case whether its statutory objectives can be achieved adequately by imposing disciplinary sanctions, for example, public censures or financial penalties, or by issuing a private warning. - 9.9 When it decides whether to make a prohibition order against an approved person and/or withdraw its approval, the FCA will consider all the relevant circumstances of the case.
-FCAThese may include, but are not limited to those set out below. - (1) The matters set out in section 61(2) of the Act. - (2) Whether the individual is fit and proper to perform functions in relation to regulated activities.
-The criteria for assessing the fitness and propriety of approved persons are set out in FIT 2.1 (Honesty, integrity and reputation); FIT 2.2 (Competence and capability) and FIT 2.3 (Financial soundness). - (3) Whether, and to what extent, the approved person has: - (a) failed to comply with the Statements of Principle issued by the FCA with respect to the conduct of approved persons; or - (b) been knowingly concerned in a contravention by the relevant firm of a requirement imposed on the firm by or under the Act (including the Principles and other rules) or failed to comply with any directly applicable Community regulation made under MiFID or any directly applicable provision of the auction regulation. - (4) Whether the approved person has engaged in market abuse. - (5) The relevance and materiality of any matters indicating unfitness. - (6) The length of time since the occurrence of any matters indicating unfitness. - (7) The particular controlled function the approved person is (or was) performing, the nature and activities of the firm concerned and the markets in which he operates. - (8) The severity of the risk which the individual poses to consumers and to confidence in the financial system.
+9.8 When the FCA has concerns about the fitness and propriety of an approved person, it may consider whether it should prohibit that person from performing functions in relation to regulated activities, withdraw its approval, or both.
+In deciding whether to withdraw its approval and/or make a prohibition order, the FCA will consider in each case whether its statutory objectives can be achieved adequately by imposing disciplinary sanctions, for example, public censures or financial penalties, or by issuing a private warning.

+9.9 When it decides whether to make a prohibition order against an approved person and/or withdraw its approval, the FCA will consider all the relevant circumstances of the case.
+FCA These may include, but are not limited to those set out below.

+- (1) The matters set out in section 61(2) of the Act. - Whether the individual is fit and proper to perform functions in relation to regulated activities.
+The criteria for assessing the fitness and propriety of approved persons are set out in FIT 2.1 (Honesty, integrity and reputation); FIT 2.2 (Competence and capability) and FIT 2.3 (Financial soundness). - (3) Whether, and to what extent, the approved person has: - (a) failed to comply with the Statements of Principle issued by the FCA with respect to the conduct of approved persons; or - (b) been knowingly concerned in a contravention by the relevant firm of a requirement imposed on the firm by or under the Act (including the Principles and other rules), the AIFMD UK regulation or any qualifying EU provision specified, or of a description specified, for the purpose of section 66(2) by the Treasury by order. - (4) Whether the approved person has engaged in market abuse. - (5) The relevance and materiality of any matters indicating unfitness. - (6) The length of time since the occurrence of any matters indicating unfitness. - (7) The particular controlled function the approved person is (or was) performing, the nature and activities of the firm concerned and the markets in which he operates. - (8) The severity of the risk which the individual poses to consumers and to confidence in the financial system.